Federal Reserve cuts key rate but signals higher bar for future reductions

 A stark sign of the Fed’s divisions was the wide range of cuts that the 19 members of the Fed’s rate-setting committee penciled in for 2026.
 Seven projected no cuts next year, while eight forecast that the central bank would implement two or more reductions.
 Four supported just one.
 Only 12 out of 19 members vote on rate decisions.

-At a press conference following the announcement of the rate cut, Powell signaled that the Fed may hold off on cutting rates at least in January, and said Fed officials “will carefully evaluate the incoming data,” adding that the Fed is "well positioned to wait to see how the economy evolves.”
-He did, however, rule out an increase in rates.

 The Fed met against the backdrop of elevated inflation that has frustrated many Americans, with prices higher for groceries, rents, and utilities.
-Powell has previously acknowledged those frustrations and said they reflect the sharp overall price increases in the five years since COVID.
-Consumer prices have jumped 25% in that time.
+Consumer prices have jumped 25% in the five years since COVID.

+“We hear loud and clear how people are experiencing really high costs," Powell said Wednesday.
+"A lot of that isn’t the current rate of inflation, a lot of that is imbedded high costs due to higher inflations in 2022-2023.”

 In a delayed report last week, the government said the Fed’s preferred inflation gauge remained high in September, with both overall and core prices rising 2.8% from a year earlier.
 That is far below the spikes in inflation three years ago but still painful for many households after the big run-up since 2020.